Auction Terms and Conditions

 “Buyer” means a person who makes the highest bid accepted at the closing of an “Online Auction” or by the auctioneer in a “Live Auction”, except as otherwise provided in Iron Gate Auctions’ Discretion in Relation to Bidding/Purchasing, Paragraph 4 a) b) or c) below.

 “Online Auction” is the sale of a Property or Lots which is conducted by means of Iron Gates Online Auction Platform and assorted technical services accessible solely by online means and which enables Buyers to bid for and buy Lots in a time-based auction.

 “Live Auction” is the sale of Property or Lots which is conducted in person under a Licenced Auctioneer in a live, public forum.

-“Buyer’s Premium” means the commission payable by “Buyer” to Iron Gate Auctions, which is a % of the “Hammer Price”.
+“Buyer’s Premium” means the commission payable by “Buyer” to Iron Gate Auctions, which is 17.5% of the “Hammer Price”.

 “Import Duties” means duties, tariffs, permits, rates, schedules, taxes, and preliminary statements or require licenses or other charges required by laws, rules, or restrictions governing importation of alcoholic beverages, as those laws, rules, or restrictions may be amended, adjusted, increased, renegotiated, replaced, or restated from time to time.